I purchased every chanter for this independent review.

 Big Oval MacCallum – This is probably a great band chanter for those bands that are used to carving every hole on band chanters.
 However, I find the chanter harder to play than I’d like.
 I just can’t cover the holes cleanly (remember short fingers that aren’t so big around).
 I joke that my pinkie finger goes in the low A hole instead of over it.
 It tunes well and is loud, but doesn’t mean much to me if I can’t play it well.
 This chanter can be so loud that special attention must be paid to using drone reeds that are loud enough to balance out the whole pipe (I’d recommend Selbie, Kinnaird, or maybe even Crozier glass drone reeds for this purpose).
 Listen in this post and this post.
 McCallum also makes two smaller holed versions of this chanter: smaller ovals and round holes.
 A version of the smaller oval holed chanter (at least that’s what I think it is) as played by the Spirit of Scotland Pipe Band can be heard here and here.
 That was a really nice chanter.

 Naill – This brand is a classic and has a very traditional solo sound.
 Problem is you HAVE to carve B, C, and D (well, maybe not D).
 I’ve heard just breathtaking harmonics coming off F. One of, if not the, most harmonic chanters on the market.
 Not so easily reeded if you don’t want to carve it though.
 I’ve played an older one (~1980’s?) and new one, and it never fails that the B and C are too flat.
 I sold my new one to a friend who had 1 reed that played great and in tune and it was AWESOME.
-He later told me he had to carve the B and C out for it to tune with any other reed.
+He later told me he had to carve the B and C for it to tune with any other reed.
 It still sounds spectacular, because he’s been told by judges it would have won best chanter of the day!
 If there were such an award.
 Never recorded, no longer in possession, BUT!!!!!
 I bought another one because I was jealous, then I carved B, C, D, and F, and here’s a recording!
 Yay!
 I also have a circa 2000 ABW Naill chanter recording is in this post.
 The C was actually a tad sharp, but the B and D were flat, but only a little.
 Not too shabby!
 And HERE is a late 1980’s Naill chanter with Naill drones (this chanter was carved in the past with what was probably an obsidian arrowhead, but hey, it’s in tune).

 *RJM – A solo chanter designed by Roderick (Roddy) J. MacLeod and manufactured by Naill.
 Incorporates his modifications to his early 1980’s Naill chanter, though he states his Naill is seemingly different than most in that his has a slimmer profile and different hole positions.
-I’ve played old and new Naill chanters and I recall them being very similar, and they are different from the RJM solo chanter.
-So a slimmer profile, different hole spacing, different drills for hole sizes, all coupled with a bore change and you can rest assured the RJM chanter is not just a regular Naill chanter with the flat notes fixed, it is a completely different chanter altogether.
-I’ll note that a few others, in addition to me, have noticed a flat D. Roddy plays Troy reeds and I’ve verified that they don’t exhibit the flat D, but my usual got to reeds of Gilmour and Husk gave me a flat D in addition to a couple other reed brands I tried (G1, Shepherd, and Grossart).
+I’ve played old and new Naill chanters and I recall them being very similar to each other, but they are different from the RJM solo chanter.
+So a slimmer profile, different hole spacing, different drills for hole sizes, all coupled with a bore change and you can rest assured the RJM chanter is not just a regular Naill chanter with the flat notes Naill is notorious for fixed (B and C#), it is a completely different chanter altogether.
+I’ll note that a few others, in addition to me, have noticed a flat D. Roddy plays Troy reeds and I’ve verified that they don’t exhibit the flat D, but my usual go to reeds of Gilmour and Husk gave me a flat D in addition to a couple other reed brands I tried (G1, Shepherd, and Grossart).
 The projection is really good and otherwise, except the D with some reeds, the tuning is spot on with very little tape needed.
 The high A has a very distinctive tone that is easy to hear.
 The biggest drawback FOR ME is the hole positions.
 The low A hole is farther down than I’m used to, and probably farther down than any other chanter I’ve played (edit 9-9-2015, Roddy has redesigned the chanter to accommodate a higher low A hole, I have not played the new version).
 The finger spacing of the older design reminds me of my A440 chanter which has a larger finger spread out of necessity.
 Again, on the older design, the top of the low A hole on the RJM begins about a quarter of the way up from the *bottom* of the low A hole on a Colin Kyo chanter.
 The spread between E and D is a little longer too which is consistent with the flat D I was getting with some reeds.
 I make a similar comment regarding the McCallum McC2 chanter (which was designed to not need any carving, implying that if anything a note would be made sharp or the hole oval) which begs the question is there a fundamental difference between the ambient environmental conditions that leads to flat Ds in Lubbock, TX?
 I’m being serious.
 Or, the other side of the coin, sharp Ds in Scotland?
 You can hear it with the chanter taped down to the D in this post and this post.
 It can be heard with a Troy reed in this post where the D was up to pitch.
 The pitch is about 475 Hz taped down to the D, with a Troy reed it comes in around 480 Hz.